Making Research Accessible initiative

 Review our Statement on Guiding Principles and Actions to learn more.

-For more information about the Making Research Accessible initiative, please contact the Academic Director of the UBC Learning Exchange, Michelle Stack.
+For more information about the Making Research Accessible initiative, please contact Kathleen Leahy.